marcy-ddc-git/ReFRESH_nest/README.md

 By automating several of these steps, a Database Administrator (DBA) can perform a faster, more accurate data refresh of a QA environment from Production data.
 Using the AG and automation to perform the steps saves the DBA from having to manually perform the steps for every database.

-Database refresh steps for databases in an Availability Group (AG):
+These are my database refresh steps for databases in an Availability Group (AG):

 	1. Remove database from AG on primary
 	2. Restore database on primary